StupidHackTH/stupidhackth3-bot/README.md

 The Slack bot used in Stupid Hackathon 3.
 This bot allows participants and organizers who are all in the Slack workspace to register and manage their team.

-- Data is stored inside Airtable to allow easy visualization as well as manual edits.
+- Data is mainly stored inside Airtable (source of truth) to allow easy visualization as well as manual edits.

 - Due to Airtable's API rate limit and lack of transactions or compare-and-set mechanism, we must be extra careful: